 Zest is a young firm, only ten years old, but have created a very favourable impression in such a short time.
 They are always introducing fresh products on the market and I specifically wanted to learn about new ones for the 2015 season.

-Although differing in size, the large Hampshire and compact Cheltenham arbours both feature elegant lines and a storage space underneath the seat.
+Although differing in size, the large Hampshire Arbour and compact Cheltenham Arbour both feature elegant lines and a storage space underneath the seat.
 They are ideal places to relax, unwind and enjoy the garden.

 The Winchester Pergola lets you enjoy a quiet moment with a trellis filled with colourful and sweet smelling climbing plants, while the Miami Swing has a stylish canopy to offer the ultimate in relaxation.